 This also means that if you're having a problem it is quite likely that re-installing the program may NOT resolve the issue.
 More problems occur in the profile than the program, specfically themes, extensions and plug-ins.

 The simplest approach to backing up a profile is to use whatever utility you use for backing up your other program data.
-I use Acronis Tru Image to schedule and perform automated backups of various data on my systems.
-The backups are stored on an external USB 500 Gb drive used solely for backups.
-In addition to backing up various data files I also regularly make an image of the system (C:) drive daily.
+I use EaseUS Todo Backup to schedule and perform automated backups of various data on my systems.
+The backups are stored on an external USB 1 Terabyte drive used solely for backups.
+I do an image of the system (C:) drive daily.
 This is where the Mozill profiles are stored.
 Likewise with the drive (G:) where most of my programs are installed and all of my data is stored.
 For these two I retain three backups.
 The first one from when the system was in a known working state and the two most recent ones.
 Other important folders/files are backed up on a weekly basis.
 This is the same for the other two systems in the house.

 Note: on Windows 2000 and Windows XP, the Document and Settings directory is hidden twice; to access the directory, you may need to set Windows Explorer to show System and Hidden directories and files.
 In Windows Explorer click: Tools - Folder Options - View tab.
 Check "Display the contents of system folders."
 Under Hidden Files and Folders select the radio button for "Show hidden files and folders."
 Probably not required but I recommend you uncheck "Hide protected operating system files."
 Not required but I also suggest unchecking "Hide extensions for known file types."
 Here is more info

 This page last changed: Friday, June 30, 2017 - 02:18 PM USA Eastern Time